berra-dogan/Computer_Graphics_X/README.md

 ## Build Instructions

 * Run the command "make SRC=assignment1.cpp"
-* Run the command "./assignment1 image\_num" with the example from ./assignment1 that you would like to reconstruct
+* Run the command "./assignment1 image\_num" with image\_num associated to the example from ./assignment1 that you would like to reconstruct
 * The rendered images will be displayed at output_images/

 ## Author